saihiel/Music_Millenium_Classification/README.md

 To make predictions for a new data point using k-nearest neighbour, I will need to:

 1. Compute the distance from this new data point to every element in the training set
-2. Select the top $k$ closest neighbour in the training set
+2. Select the top *k* closest neighbour in the training set
 3. Find the most common label among those neighbours

-I'll use the validation test to select $k$.
+I'll use the validation test to select *k*.

 Since I have a fairly large data set, computing the distance between a point in the validation set and all points in the training set will require more RAM than Google Colab provides.